nutta-git/single-amd-gpu-passthrough/README.md

 # single-amd-gpu-passthrough
-Simple, single amd gpu passthrough on intel platform (only).
+Simple, single amd gpu passthrough on intel platform.

 We will be using some of the components from risingprismtv/single-gpu-passthrough guide; however, simplified it for plasma-wayland

 # Prerequisite
 - OS : Arch linux
-- Knl: linux-zen
+- Knl: Linux-zen
-- DE : Plasma-Wayland (only)
+- DE : Plasma-wayland (only)
-- DM : Anything other than sddm (required)
+- DM : Lightdm
-- dGPU: RNDA2
+- dGPU: Rdna2
 - CPU: Intel
 - VT-d and VT-x capable motherboard